2022-2023 Science Planning Summary

 Description

-Cumaceans are small marine crustaceans, commonly known as comma shrimp, that live in muddy or sandy bottom environments.
+Cumaceans are small marine crustaceans, commonly known as comma shrimp, that live in muddy or sandy sediments.
 In this program, cumaceans will be used as a model system to explore their biology and to evaluate invertebrate animal adaptations to the changing Antarctic.
 Integrative taxonomy, functional, comparative, and evolutionary genomics, and phylogenetic comparative methods will be used to evaluate diversity in different regions of the Antarctic and identify genes and gene families experiencing expansions, selection, or significant differential expression.
-A robust phylogenetic framework for Cumacea will be generated based on transcriptomes and genomes, and information related to the rates and timing of species diversification, which will significantly advance understanding of invertebrate adaptations to cold, stenothermic habitats.
+A robust phylogenetic framework for Cumacea will be generated based on transcriptomes and genomes.
+Information related to the rates and timing of species diversification will significantly advance understanding of invertebrate adaptations to cold, stenothermic habitats.
 The broader impact activities include training for diverse early career scientists, K-12 education through schools and museums, and a variety of products for social media platforms.
-Curated morphological reference collections will be shared with public collections in the U.S. and in N.Z.
+Curated morphological reference collections will be shared with public collections in the United States and in New Zealand.

 Field Season Overview